djehuti/WaveTools/README.markdown

 You can then use the RIFF chunk (which is `firstChunk` in the above code snippet) and its subchunks to explore the contents of the WAVE file.

+See the [Wave Explorer][exp] application for an application using the framework `DWTWaveChunk` classes.

 ## Math functions

 There are a few miscellaneous math functions available in `DWTMath.h`.